-However, these solutions when applied to AR applications would reveal a new set of challenges.
-Real-world augmented reality applications usually require accurate 3D object tracking at millimeter accuracy, up to one to two meters distance, and under various lighting conditions.
+However, these solutions would reveal a new set of challenges when applied to mobile AR applications.
+Real-world AR applications usually require accurate 3D object tracking at \emph{millimeter accuracy}, from observation distance up to one to two meters, and under various complex lighting conditions.
 Unfortunately, most existing real-world 3D object tracking datasets have been recorded with less than one meter distance and under a fixed lighting condition (see Table \ref{tab:dataset_comparison}).

-Further compounding the above issues, these 3D object tracking datasets rely on older generation depth sensors that are known to have high noise in depth estimation beyond one meter, such as using low-power stereo cameras or structured-light cameras.
-We believe these depth cameras have hindered possible improvement of future algorithms to achieve accurate 3D pose estimation, especially for digital twin AR applications.
-Finally, solving 3D pose estimation for AR applications has a certain level of expectation of real time algorithms.
-However, when depth data in existing datasets are sparse given a 3D scene, then running 3D pose estimation could be time consuming \cite{ku2018defense, He_2020_CVPR, He_2021_CVPR}.
+Further compounding the above issues, these 3D object tracking datasets rely on older-generation depth sensors that are known to have high noise in depth estimation beyond one meter, such as using low-power stereo cameras or structured-light cameras.
+We believe these depth cameras have hindered possible improvement of future algorithms to achieve accurate 3D pose estimation, especially for digital-twin AR applications.
+Finally, solving 3D pose estimation for AR applications has a certain level of expectation of real-time performance.
+However, when depth data in existing datasets are sparse given a 3D scene, running 3D pose estimation could be time consuming \cite{ku2018defense, He_2020_CVPR, He_2021_CVPR}.